ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 How do I turn off IO for the components of the coupled model?
 =============================================================

-FV3atm restart and history files
+UFSATM restart and history files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To turn off FV3atm restart files, set the ``restart_interval`` in ``model_configure*.IN`` to a value greater than the forecast length.
+To turn off ufsatm restart files, set the ``restart_interval`` in ``model_configure*.IN`` to a value greater than the forecast length.

 To turn off history files, in ``model_configure`` there are two